-- ✔ Providing documentation of completion of a High School Diploma or its Equivalent. - ✔ Proof of a passing score of the institution's approved Ability to Benefit exam - ✔ Proof of successful completion of the William M. Maguy School of Education English as a Second Language (ESL) Program.
+- ✔ Providing documentation of completion of a High School Diploma or its Equivalent. - ✔ Provide proof of completion of the ACT WorkKeys Assessment. - ✔ Proof of successful completion of the William M. Maguy School of Education English as a Second Language (ESL) Program. - Must take and pass the CASAS Assessment administered by the school.

 Academic Programs - Classes are open/entry open/exit with scheduled start dates.
-Students are admitted to classes as openings occur.
-Students enrolling into the High School Equivalency classes are not required to take ability to benefit tests, as these classes are not postsecondary in nature.
+Students are admitted to classes, as openings occur.